In this article, you’ll find answers to questions like:

-Community Partners’ Teen Outreach Program serves sixth- through 12th-graders in Palm Beach County, using a teen club model to help build self-esteem, confidence and goal setting, while empowering the development of healthy behaviors and life skills and giving teens a sense of purpose.
+The Teen Outreach Program, known as TOP, through Community Partners of South Florida serves sixth- through 12th-graders in Palm Beach County, using a teen club model to help build self-esteem, confidence and goal setting; empower the development of healthy behaviors and life skills; and instill a sense of purpose.

 Program coordinator Wynsome McLean suggests parents discuss teen dating in a non-threatening way to strengthen their relationship.
 “You have to take the time to get to know your child or teen — know what they like, what music they listen to, all of that,” she says.
 “This takes intentionality.
 You have to step outside your traditional role as parent and try to be creative in the way you connect.”

 An example of this technique might be to talk honestly about the person you were crushing on back when you were a teen, McLean says.
-This keeps the conversation fun, taking the focus off the teen.
+This keeps the conversation fun and takes the focus off the teen.